Tweek (gamer): Super Smash Bros. Ultimate

 Due to the COVID-19 pandemic, most of the tournaments scheduled for the first half of 2020 were cancelled or moved online.
 At the end of April, Tweek failed to make the top 50 at Pound Online.
 Weeks later, however, he took 2nd out of 8,192 participants at the Hungrybox-organized The Box tournament.

 In August 2021, Tweek won in Smash Ultimate Summit 3 after beating MkLeo 3-0 twice using Diddy Kong, preventing MkLeo from winning his third Summit title in a row.
 They met again in the Grand Finals of Riptide 2021, where MkLeo came out on top.
 Tweek wouldn't make it to Grand Finals at a major tournament for the rest of 2021.
 He fell at 9th place at Low Tide City 2021, where he was knocked out of Losers' Bracket by Alexis "Goblin" Stennett, one of the few players to have a perfect winning record against Tweek.
 He placed 3rd at Port Priority 6, losing to Edgar "Sparg0" Valdez in Losers' Finals, and 5th at Mainstage 2021.
 He placed 17th at the Smash World Tour Championships in December, the last major tournament of the year, where he was defeated by Dominican player Carlos "Sonix" Pérez.

 In 2022, Tweek placed 5th at the Smash Ultimate Summit 4 invitational.
 He was defeated by Japanese player Naoto "ProtoBanham" Tsuji, who subsequently knocked MkLeo out of the tournament as well.
 At Collision 2022 in March, Tweek defeated MkLeo in Losers' Finals for the first time since Ultimate Summit 3, though he fell to Sparg0 in Grand Finals.
 This reaffirmed the perception of Tweek as one of the best in the world, alongside MkLeo and Sparg0.
-A month later, though, he placed 33rd at premiere tournament Genesis 8.
+A month later, though, he placed 33rd at premier tournament Genesis 8.